 Life in the Undergrowth

-Life in the Undergrowth is a BBC nature documentary series written and presented by David Attenborough, exploring the diversity of terrestrial invertebrates, their evolution and their private lives.
-The series consists of five episode which bring stunning images to reveal the private life of invertebrates, which have been taken using high tech cameras like optical probes.
+Life in the Undergrowth is a BBC documentary series presented by David Attenborough, exploring the diversity of terrestrial invertebrates, their evolution and their private lives.
+The series consists of five episodes that reveal the private life of invertebrates using stunning images which have been taken using high tech cameras like optical probes.
 The first episode "Invasion of the Land" gives a brief explanation of how invertebrates became the first creatures of any kind to colonise dry land.
 The second episode "Taking to the Air" explores flying insects.
 The third episode "The Silk Spinners" looks at the insects that produce silk, focusing on spiders.
 The fourth episode "Intimate Relations" focuses on the relationships between invertebrates and plants or other animals.
 And the fifth and final episode "Supersocieties" looks at the superorganisms formed by bees, ants and termites.

 This episode gives a brief explanation of how invertebrates became the first creatures of any kind to colonise dry land.
 It features centipedes hunting bats, the bizarre mating ritual of leopard slugs, millipedes finding partners, and scorpions adapted to a desert habitat.